CleverRaven/Cataclysm-DDA/COMPILING.md

 # Windows

+## Visual Studio

+MSVC 13 and earlier versions are likely unable to build Cataclysm, so we recommend you to use Visual Studio 2015.
+Project files are in `msvc140/` directory.

+Building Cataclysm with Visual Studio is very simple.
+Just build it like a normal Visual C++ project.
+The process may takes a long period of time, so you'd better prepare a cup of coffee and some books in front of your computer :)

+After building Cataclysm, you may discover that after pressing the debug button in Visual Studio, Cataclysm just exits after launch with return code 1.
+That's because the wrong working directory.
+You need to configure the working directory to `$(ProjectDir)..`.
+It should be the root directory of Cataclysm, not where `.vcxproj` is stored.

 ## MinGW Guide
 To compile under windows MinGW you first need to download mingw.
 An automated GUI installer assistant called mingw-get-setup.exe will make everything a lot easier.
 I recommend installing it to `C:\MinGW` https://sourceforge.net/projects/mingw/files/latest/download